-Perhaps a half hour later, the lights went out again.
+Perhaps a half-hour later, the lights went out again.
 This time, they stayed out until just before my wife got up—possibly the chirping phone-setup message woke her up this time.
-We both sat down at our computers after eating a banana and a few nuts.

-That's good, I thought, and went back to my work.
+I thought that would be good and went back to my work.
 Unfortunately, it was not good: after the long air purge cycle, which is designed to blow out any lingering explosive gases that might have found their way into the ducts, the furnace did not fire.